daveprowse/bls-ddd/README.md

 Notes:
 1. For this test environment I am using Debian 10 (Buster) as a server for DHCP and DNS (with no GUI).
 2. The configuration files are based on one of my test labs that runs on the 172.21.0.0/16 network.
-3. For FreeIPA I am using Fedora Server but you can use CentOS 8 as well.
-There are no config files for FreeIPA.